The Tilting Theory of Contraction Algebras: Preliminaries

 with inverse $ - \otimes^{\bf L}_\Gamma X$.
 Note that the conditions in part $(3)$ ensure that any such $X$ is quasi-isomorphic to a tilting complex for $\Lambda$.
-Keller further showed that for any tilting complex $T \in \Kb(\proj \Lambda)$, there exists a two-sided tilting complex $\tT$ such that $\tT_\Lambda$ is quasi-isomorphic to $T$ \cite[8.3.1]{keller} and so there is a standard equivalence
+Keller further showed that for any tilting complex $T \in \Kb(\proj \Lambda)$, there exists a two-sided tilting complex $\tT$ such that $\tT$ is quasi-isomorphic to $T$ in $\Db(\Lambda)$ \cite[8.3.1]{keller}.
+As $\tT$ is two-sided, there is a standard equivalence